My cousin Barbara was six years old when this photograph was taken. She is holding a little parasol and standing at the edge of their front yard.

 My mother told me that we should name James for my husband.
 So we did.
 She was very ill with cancer and died five months later without having ever seen baby James.

 Detroit March to Freedom down Woodward Ave.
 1963.
-Can you find my father?
+My father is in the 2nd row, looking serious.

 Either that night or the next I was taken to the airport before the curfew so that I could meet my sister Pearl, who was coming in from Howard University, which had been closed due to the disturbance.
 She was a sophomore.
 We spent the night at the airport hotel.
 This assassination, both in itself and coming after so many others was so depressing.
 I was 21.